Josh Azzarella: Video

-In 2011 Azzarella released Untitled #125 (Hickory), one of the longest-running experimental films at 120 hours.
-Untitled #125 (Hickory) is an art work created between 2009–2011.
+In 2011, Azzarella released Untitled #125 (Hickory), one of the longest-running experimental films at 120 hours.
+Untitled #125 (Hickory) is an art work created between 2009 and 2011.
 The work is based upon the 6 minute and 30-second section in the film The Wizard of Oz, from the moment the viewer sees the tornado until Dorothy meets Glinda the Good Witch.
 This work extends a moment of transformative transition (Dorothy's journey to Oz) to envelop what the artist believes is the entire time of her experience.

 The parenthetical reference refers to a deleted scene from the film where the farmhand, Hickory, is working on a machine to ward off tornados.

-In 2022 Azzarella released Untitled #175 (... hitting an all time low...) in the exhibition Triple Feature at the City Gallery Wellington, in Wellington, New Zealand.
-In the work Azzarella has removed all human, and animal, presence from Stanley Kubrick's 2001: A Space Odyssey.
+In 2022, Azzarella released Untitled #175 (... hitting an all time low...) in the exhibition Triple Feature at the City Gallery Wellington, in Wellington, New Zealand.
+In the work, Azzarella has removed all human, and animal, presence from Stanley Kubrick's 2001: A Space Odyssey.